 - Fourteen-year-old activist Rose McCoy of New York interrupted the Rose Parade to protest against SeaWorld peacefully by blocking its float and wrote this moving article to inspire other students to get active for animals who are being used and abused for entertainment.

 - California State University–Long Beach administration announced that the school would be cutting all ties with SeaWorld after hearing from peta2 and student members of Cease Animal Torture.

-- A passionate group of third graders at Franklin Elementary School started a campaign to save Lolita—the orca who has been trapped in a tiny tank at the Miami Seaquarium for more than 40 years—by writing letters, creating petitions, and putting up a Lolita-inspired bulletin board at the school.
+- A passionate group of third graders at Franklin Elementary School started a campaign to save Lolita—the orca who had been trapped in a tiny tank at the Miami Seaquarium for more than five decades—by writing letters, creating petitions, and putting up a Lolita-inspired bulletin board at the school.*

 - Point Dume Marine Science Elementary School in Malibu, California, canceled its long-standing SeaWorld field trip after hearing from concerned parents and students who had seen Blackfish and learned that there is nothing educational about the park.

-- A group of students from Germantown Academy in Fort Washington, Pennsylvania, helped to create a giant mural of Lolita the orca to raise awareness of her plight in captivity and encourage other students to take action.
+- A group of students from Germantown Academy in Fort Washington, Pennsylvania, helped to create a giant mural of Lolita —the orca who had been imprisoned at the Miami Seaquarium—to raise awareness of her plight and encourage other students to take action.*

-- Ten-year-old activist Maeve Wolski of Chicago raised money to help captive orcas like Lolita, organized her own protests, and told her class why she’ll never support cruelty by going on a field trip to see orcas in captivity.
+- Ten-year-old activist Maeve Wolski of Chicago raised money to help orcas imprisoned at marine parks like Lolita, organized her own protests, and told her class why she’d never support cruelty by going on a field trip to see imprisoned orcas.*

 - Baylor University in Waco, Texas, chose compassion over cruelty and dropped SeaWorld as the venue for its annual summer alumni event because of its concern over the suffering of orcas kept in captivity.